We may receive compensation when you click on product links from our partners. For more information, please see our disclosure policy.

 Regardless of the project’s size, the public should be advised of any upcoming work zones in the area.
 Local businesses and residents can be notified in the following ways:

 Sending notices in the mail and personal visits are the most effective methods for alerting the nearby population of an upcoming construction zone.
-Emails are helpful for notifying local companies but are unlikely to help in residential neighborhoods.
-Electronic signs with a message about forthcoming construction are useful in high traffic areas but may not help disabled residents.
+Emails help notify local companies but are unlikely to help in residential neighborhoods.
+Electronic signs with a message about forthcoming construction are useful in high-traffic areas but may not help disabled residents.
 To reach the most people, contractors can use each of the techniques in the proper locations.

 Implement Safety Measures Before Beginning Work